 In Islam, marriage is a legal contract between two people.
 Marriage (nikah) is a solemn and sacred social contract between the bride and groom.
 The marriage contract is signed in a Nikah ceremony, in which the groom or his representative proposes to the bride in front of at least two witnesses, stating the details.
 The bride and groom demonstrate their free will by repeating the word qabul (“I accept”) in Arabic three times.
 The Nikah is the Sunnah of our Prophet (SAW).
 Want to know the Components of an Ideal Islamic Marriage.

-Interested individuals may contact ISGVF for Imam to preside over the Nikah (Wedding Ceremony).
-Imam Abadallah Ahmad is available to perform the Nikah Ceremony at ISGVF or an outside location for a fee.
+Interested individuals may contact ISGVF – ISGVF could arrange performance of the Nikah Ceremony at ISGVF or on an outside location for a fee.

 At ISGVF, Nikah may be performed in the Main Prayer Hall (Upper Level) or in the Activity Hall (Lower Level) of the Main Building.